 Money means nothing to children

-The right gift isn’t necessarily the most expensive new piece tech or the toy all their friends have.
-The right gift is the gift that sparks joy in your child, giving them delight in the moment and sparking memories that will last.
+The right gift isn’t necessarily the most expensive new piece of tech or the toy all their friends have.
+The right gift is the gift that sparks joy in your child, giving them delight at the moment and sparking memories that will last.
 One survey conducted by Moonpig Kid’s Institute found that 80% of respondents found gifts they received as children to be more memorable than ones they later received as adults.
-The survey prompted the organization to conduct an experiment on children opening unusual gifts, and highlighted the delight of a group of young girls giggling over unwrapping a jar of pickled onions.
+The survey prompted the organization to conduct an experiment on children opening unusual gifts and highlighted the delight of a group of young girls giggling over unwrapping a jar of pickled onions.